Sambuq-com-Inc/wit/README.md

 7. Do not commit any system-generated files in the repo.
 8. Upload your latest resume in the resume folder.

+**PLEASE NOTE:**

-**PLEASE NOTE:** The goal is to help us understand how well you can understand and develop software based on a set of requirements.
-Code quality, correctness and structure of the project will be given more weightage than the completeness of the assignment.
+1. The goal is to assess your understanding and development skills based on the given requirements.
+2. Code quality, correctness, database design, and project structure will be given more weight than the completeness of the assignment.
+3. The UI can be minimalistic and should be responsive to a reasonable degree.
+No extra marks will be allotted for a UI-heavy application.

 **GOOD LUCK! 🚀**